openSUSE/openSUSE-release-tools/docs/processes.md

 explaining how the different reviews are created and processed by OBS and by the involved bots and release tools.

+### Rings and Staging Projects

+As said before, Factory contains a huge amount of packages.
+The project receives a lot of new request all the time.
+These requests have to be reviewed, adjusted and tested before being accepted.
+Reviewing all these packages one by one would be almost impossible.
+Moreover, some changes in a package could conflict with other packages.
+Rings and Staging Projects help to deal with these problems, making the review and testing processes more efficient.

+[A ring](https://www.youtube.com/watch?v=K-wTVGqKFR8) is an OBS sub-project that links to certain set of packages from the parent project.
+The goal of a ring is to group essential packages in order to build a smaller testable image.
+The core of Factory is divided into [two rings (0-Bootstrap, 1-MinimalX)](https://build.opensuse.org/project/subprojects/openSUSE:Factory:Rings).
+The ring 0 contains packages that form the most basic, minimalist system that can compile itself.
+On top of that Ring 1 adds what is in the default installation of the two primary Desktops.
+All other packages are not part of a ring.

+[A Staging Project](https://github.com/openSUSE/open-build-service/wiki/Staging-Workflow) is a copy of the original project, and it serves as a playground for testing a set of requests.
+When a submit request is done to a package that belongs to any of the rings, the request is automatically put in a backlog for the Staging Master to review and to assign it to a specific Staging Project.
+The Staging Manager selects some of the requests he considers they belong together and assigns the corresponding packages to the same Staging Project.
+This way, a group of packages is built in one go.
+Once the Staging Project gets built and tested, all the requests can be accepted and the changes merged into the target project.

+The Staging Manager can create as many Staging Projects as he considers and can assign different selections of requests to each of them.
+It is still tedious solving the conflicts that appear between different Staging Projects, but being able to test a lot of packages in parallel is much more efficient than doing the same package by package.

+An ISO installation image is generated for each Staging Project regularly, and this image is tested on openQA in order to verify those packages would not break the current Factory.
+Similarly, a testing image is generated from each ring.
+The whole Factory would be tested only if the openQA tests for the ring images success.

 ## SUSE Linux Enterprise Development

 The SUSE Linux Enterprise distribution is built in a SUSE-internal instance of OBS usually referred